Paralegal Week Partners:

 If you require special accommodations in order to attend, please contact us at least two weeks prior to the event at (651)633-2778 or firstname.lastname@example.org.

-Campus information: Please visit http://www.nhcc.edu/contact-us/campus-maps for information on directions and maps.
+Please visit https://www.inverhills.edu/Locations/index.aspx for information on directions and maps.

 Parking on campus is free.
-The best parking location is in the EAST PARKING LOT near the South East Entrance to the Center for Business and Technology.
-Please find a map below for your convenience.
+The best parking location is in the north parking lot near the north entrance to the Fine Arts Building.

 Please contact email@example.com or call 651-633-2778 with any questions!